Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Knowledge of taxation, currency legislation, Tax and Civil Code, RAS, IFRS, INCOTERMS 2000.

-An example of a description of professional skills sales assistant
+Example of description of professional skills sales consultant

-• Consulting and customer service in the sales area.
+• Consulting and serving customers on the sales floor.

-• Registration and delivery of goods for an online store.
+• Registration and delivery of online store goods.

 • Reception and display of goods.

-• Handling claims (returns, acceptance of goods for warranty repair).
+• Handling claims (returns, accepting goods for warranty repairs).

 • Reporting.

-An example of a description of the professional skills of a driver
+An example of a description of a driver's professional skills

 • Driving license category B, D.